Home » World in October » Greece in October 2025: Weather Guide, Festivals and Travel Insights

 View of a ocean clear waters at Rhodes Greece.

-The largest island in the Dodecanese – Rhodes is the perfect spot to enjoy the last sunny rays of the summer sun.
+The largest island in the Dodecanese, Rhodes, is the perfect spot to enjoy the last sunny rays of the summer sun.
 This Greek destination offers clear blue waters with the perfect temperature for swimming and soaking.
 The postcard-perfect scenery of the white, sandy beaches contrasts with blue skies dotted with streaks of cloud or a fiery auburn sunset.
-The earthy tones and mediaeval townships create a striking contrast in the landscapes.
-The townships on the isle are a great place to take a leisurely stroll while admiring some of Greece’s most stunning historical features.
+The earthy tones and medieval townships create a striking contrast in the landscapes.
+The townships on the island are a great place to take a leisurely stroll while admiring some of Greece’s most stunning historical features.

 Greece Festivals and Events in October